readyapi/sqldev/docs/help.md

 ## Join the chat

-Join the 👥 <a href="https://discord.gg/VQjSZaeJmf" class="external-link" target="_blank">RaedyAPI and Friends Discord chat server</a> 👥 and hang out with others in the community.
+Join the 👥 <a href="https://discord.gg/VQjSZaeJmf" class="external-link" target="_blank">ReadyAPI and Friends Discord chat server</a> 👥 and hang out with others in the community.
 There's a `#sqldev` channel.

 /// tip